K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 26: January 30, 2018**

+Set up Flux/ALT to work with Firebase.

 **Day 25: January 29, 2018**

 Trying to find a different way to bind methods.
 Getting a ton of errors with decorators.